Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 Put Affiliate Links in Email Newsletters

-Some affiliates don’t run blogs or sites but have a newsletter that a lot of people have subscribed to and read.
-They can monetize their readership by putting affiliate links in the text of their emails.
+Some affiliates don’t run blogs or sites, but have a newsletter that a lot of people have subscribed to and read.
+They can monetize their audience by putting affiliate links in the text of their emails.

-For example, if I have a weekly newsletter about gardening, I could hyperlink my favourite gardening tools and accessories with affiliate links whenever I mention them in the newsletter.
-From the audience perspective, I’m simply sharing all these wonderful resources.
-But from my perspective, I’m collecting a % of any sales that are made.
+For example, if I have a weekly newsletter about gardening, I could hyperlink my favorite gardening tools and accessories with affiliate links whenever I mention them in the newsletter.
+From the audience’s perspective, I’m simply sharing all these wonderful resources.
+But from my perspective, I’m collecting a percentage of any product sales that are made.

-Like blogging and influencing, growing a subscriber list to a newsletter can take time.
-So if you haven’t already got an audience and you’re looking for a fast way to start being an affiliate marketer, the paid affiliate website is usually the quicker option.
+Like blogging and influencing, growing an email list to a newsletter can take time.
+So if you haven’t already got an audience and you’re looking for a fast way to start being an affiliate marketer, a paid affiliate website is usually the quicker option.

 2. Pick Your Niche

 When it comes to determining your niche, it’s really more of an exercise in self-reflection.
 Obviously, it takes longer to research and understand a topic you’re entirely unfamiliar with than to write compelling content about something you’re already passionate about.

 - What you’re already expert at/passionate about: As mentioned, think about the things you’re already interested in.
 It could be that they’re part of your profession (e.g., the best accounting software for small business owners).
 Or it could be based on a longtime hobby or passion (e.g., camping, sports, fashion, etc.)

 - Consider a range of product offerings: No discerning reader will trust a review with a single product recommendation.
 Or a website that only recommends one brand over and over.
 Therefore, when you’re thinking about your area, think about the range of product categories and brands that you might include.
 For example, a niche around camping might include everything from tents to backpacks, and rain gear to portable barbecues.
 And it would showcase different brands/sellers for all these affiliate products.